timjogorman/RicherEventDescription/guidelines.md

 - The race organizers **ran** out of gatorade and **switched** to distributing water
 - A *blizzard* hit chicago and we were *rerouted* to detroit.

 One might read causation (CAUSE or PRECONDITION) from such examples, despite the lack of an explicit indicator of causation such as "because of".
-Despite the lack of explicit encoding of causation, feel free to mark these as having a causation relation when they pass the paraprase test[] below.
+Despite the lack of explicit encoding of causation, feel free to mark these as having a causation relation when they pass the paraphrase test below.

 The core of the paraphrase test is whether you can add an explicit connective such as "therefore", "thus" or "so" into the sentence without feeling any real change in the meaning of the sentence itself.